ELLEONEL10/CardGame/README.md

 ============

 This is simple card game.
-It is a university homework focused on working in team and writing full-featured game in Java and ~~Java bindings to WebView~~ JavaFX.
+It is a university homework focused on working in team and writing full-featured game in Java and ~~Java bindings to WebView~~ Swing.

 > If you are not our professor, or other student, you wont find anything useful here.
 ## Rules